Science Applications International (NYSE:SAIC) Shares Unloaded Rep. Gerald E. Connolly

 - Sold $1,001 – $15,000 in shares of Leidos (NYSE:LDOS) on 10/10/2024.

-The company also recently declared a quarterly dividend, which will be paid on Friday, October 25th.
-Stockholders of record on Friday, October 11th will be given a dividend of $0.37 per share.
-This represents a $1.48 annualized dividend and a dividend yield of 1.01%.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, October 25th.
+Shareholders of record on Friday, October 11th will be given a dividend of $0.37 per share.
 The ex-dividend date of this dividend is Friday, October 11th.
-Science Applications International’s payout ratio is presently 26.62%.
+This represents a $1.48 dividend on an annualized basis and a yield of 1.01%.
+Science Applications International’s dividend payout ratio (DPR) is presently 26.62%.

-A number of research analysts recently issued reports on SAIC shares.
-Citigroup lifted their target price on Science Applications International from $160.00 to $176.00 and gave the company a “buy” rating in a report on Thursday, October 10th.
-StockNews.com upgraded shares of Science Applications International from a “buy” rating to a “strong-buy” rating in a research report on Monday.
-Wells Fargo & Company raised their target price on shares of Science Applications International from $122.00 to $157.00 and gave the stock an “equal weight” rating in a research note on Friday, October 11th.
-JPMorgan Chase & Co. upgraded shares of Science Applications International from a “neutral” rating to an “overweight” rating and boosted their price target for the stock from $150.00 to $170.00 in a research note on Wednesday, October 2nd.
-Finally, Barclays raised their price objective on shares of Science Applications International from $135.00 to $150.00 and gave the company an “equal weight” rating in a research report on Monday, September 16th.
-One analyst has rated the stock with a sell rating, three have given a hold rating, three have issued a buy rating and one has issued a strong buy rating to the stock.
-According to data from MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and an average target price of $150.43.
+A number of equities research analysts have recently issued reports on SAIC shares.
+Wells Fargo & Company boosted their target price on Science Applications International from $122.00 to $157.00 and gave the stock an “equal weight” rating in a research report on Friday, October 11th.
+Citigroup upped their price target on Science Applications International from $160.00 to $176.00 and gave the company a “buy” rating in a research report on Thursday, October 10th.
+StockNews.com raised Science Applications International from a “buy” rating to a “strong-buy” rating in a research report on Monday.
+Truist Financial upped their price target on Science Applications International from $125.00 to $135.00 and gave the company a “hold” rating in a research report on Friday, September 6th.
+Finally, TD Cowen boosted their target price on Science Applications International from $145.00 to $155.00 and gave the company a “buy” rating in a research note on Friday, September 6th.
+One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating, three have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, Science Applications International has an average rating of “Moderate Buy” and a consensus target price of $150.43.

 About Representative Connolly